KraXen72/IdleTwitch/README.md

 - Added the choice to specifically choose a game to watch drops for<br>
 - Added some error handling with custom error messages<br>
 - Added an idling function

+## Credits:
+Forked `valorant-watcher` by d3v and added the above feeatures